 Electric vehicles aren’t just about air quality and environmental benefits: they are also a source of potential cost savings.
 On average, it costs about half as much to charge an electric vehicle compared to buying gasoline for a traditional vehicle.
-Electric vehicles have far fewer moving parts and operate at much lower temperatures than gasoline vehicles resulting in reduced maintenance.
+Electric vehicles have far fewer moving parts, and operate at much lower temperatures than gasoline vehicles resulting in reduced maintenance.

-Types of Electric Vehicles
+The Two Types of Electric Vehicles

-Plug-in hybrid vehicles have both an electric motor with a rechargeable battery and an internal combustion engine.
+Plug-In Hybrid Vehicles have both an electric motor with a rechargeable battery and an internal combustion engine.
 A Plug-In Hybrid can be charged by plugging into an outlet.
 You can drive a limited distance using only the electric motor, and when the battery runs low the combustion engine kicks in to take you wherever you need to go.

 The range capability of new electric vehicles is rising, and growing charging infrastructure makes it easy to recharge on the go.
 In fact, “fast charge” charging stations can charge an EV battery to 80% in just 30 minutes!
 You can view a comprehensive map of charging stations in Utah (and nationwide) at the PlugShare website.

 There are Federal tax incentives which provide additional savings towards the up front cost of purchasing a new electric vehicle.
 The Federal incentive can be as high as $7,500 (depending on your choice of vehicle).